Bentonville man arrested, accused of neglecting his dog

 BENTONVILLE -- A Bentonville man was arrested after his dog was taken into protective custody and a veterinarian reported the animal was starved due to negligence, according to court documents.

 Thomas Henson, 34, was arrested Friday in connection with aggravated cruelty to animals.
-Prosecutors have not filed a formal charge against him.
+Prosecutors haven't filed a formal charge against him.

 Henson was released from the Benton County Jail after posting a $7,500 bond.